Insurance for Home Health Aides and Agencies in Nebraska

 - Cyber liability insurance – Some sensitive patient information may be stored by home healthcare agencies.
 Cyber Liability insurance is available to assist you in recovering from a data breach, malicious attack or any other damage to your company.

-BizInsure will help organizations and home health aides locate business insurance that can address the unique risks you face every day.
+BizInsure can help home health professionals and businesses obtain business insurance to cover the unique risks you face every day.

 What are the home health care aide license requirements in Nebraska?

 You must obtain a license from the Nebraska Department of Health and Human Services to start, run or keep a home health agency in the state.